sitMCella/turing-machine/README.md

 Features:
 - Turing machine async evolution
-- The initial tape squares are editable
+- The initial tape square symbols are editable
-- The initial tape squares size can be changed
+- The initial tape squares count can be changed

 # Development